NuGet/Home/proposed/2022/pack-referenced-projects.md

 Proposed solution is to take into account `IsPackable` property of the referenced projects.
 If it's `True` or not present (to preserve backward compatibility) - consider the project as a NuGet dependency, if it's `False` - pack its artifacts in.

-Second part is introduce new project-wide `PackReferencedProjects` property that would switch pack behavior for all `ProjectReferencees` inside a single project.
+Second part is introduce new project-wide `PackReferencedProjects` property that would switch pack behavior for all `ProjectReference`s inside a single project.

 This one is so people won't need to remember put `<IsPackable>False</IsPackable>` everywhere (they can use `Directory.Build.props`, but still).